Excel Print (Table of Contents)

 Collated: If a user’s workbook contains multiple pages, then there is an option to switch between Collated and Uncollated for a print command.

 For example, if the user wants to print 10 copies from a workbook, Collated prints the entire first copy and then the entire second copy.

 Or if the user is selecting Uncollated prints 10 copies of page 1, 10 copies of page 2, etc.

 Orientation: A user can switch between Portrait Orientation (best when more rows but fewer columns on a page) and Landscape Orientation (best when more columns but fewer rows on a page).

-Page Margins: If a user wants to adjust the page margins, then he can do by just following the below steps.
+Page Margins: If a user wants to adjust the page margins, he can do so by following the below steps.

 Step 2 – Or click the ‘Show Margins’ icon at the bottom right of the window.
 Now a user can drag the lines to change the page margins manually.